Healthdirect Free Australian health advice you can count on.

 Quit smoking

-You can get support to quit smoking from your doctor who may also give you medication, or you can try a service such as Quit Now or Quitline.
+You can get support to quit smoking from your doctor, who may also give you nicotine replacement therapy or other medicines to help.

-It is important to have a balanced diet and stay within a healthy weight range.
+It's important to have a balanced diet and to stay within a healthy weight range.
+If you are living with overweight, a 5%-10% weight loss can help reduce risk.

-If you have a condition that can get worse with alcohol, your doctor may advise you not to drink.
+If you have a condition that can be made worse by alcohol, your doctor may advise you to avoid drinking.
+This could include pancreatitis, hypertension, hepatitis or other conditions.

 Be physically active

-It is better to do some physical activity in your 50s than none at all.
+It's better to do some physical activity in your 50s than none.
+Try to avoid sitting for long periods of time.

 Immunisation